DaJoker29/worldbuilding-project-omd/CAMPAIGNS/THE DILFES/SESSIONS/Session 60 - 05.28.2026.md

 - Linneaus goes into a room and sees his brother in a big blood circle thing.
 - Bo is going down a Willingham/Billingham rabbit hole.
 - Simp and Axis are throwing books into the void.
+- Simp fell through the void and disappeared forever.
+- Bo and Linneaus run into Bonhart
 -